rekalogika/rekalogika.dev/docs/collections/03-behaviors/03-counting.md

 Our classes offer pluggable counting strategy.

 The default counting strategy for full classes is `SafeDelegatedCountStrategy`.
-It delegates the count to the underlying collection, with these caveats:
+It delegates the count to the underlying collection, as with regular collections, with these caveats:

-* If the result count is more than 5000, it will give a deprecation warning.
+* If the result count exceeds 5000, it will give a deprecation warning.
-* If the result count is more than 50000, it will throw an exception.
+* If the result count exceeds 50000, it will throw an exception.
-* If the count duration is more than 2 seconds, it will give a deprecation warning.
+* If the count duration exceeds 2 seconds, it will give a deprecation warning.

 The threshold can be changed in `Configuration` globally, or by providing the